 - Communication skills (oral and written) are critical for students in the program and practicing pharmacists, who work on interprofessional teams and directly with patients.

 - Understanding and motivation for pharmacy - before you begin your career in pharmacy, it’s important to have a broad understanding of career options (start by taking the APhA career pathway evaluation and research new areas of pharmacy), current events and challenges in the profession and health care.
-Your understanding and motivation for pharmacy is evaluated most heavily in your evaluations (letters of recommendation), essays and interview.
+Your understanding and motivation for pharmacy is evaluated most heavily in your PharmCAS personal statement, evaluations (letters of recommendation), and interview.

 - Desire and potential to affect positive change - the mission of the College of Pharmacy is to enhance health in Minnesota and around the globe, and we look for students who have demonstrated a dedication to improving their own communities.
+This may be reflected in your essay.

 How Criteria are Assessed